gardener/gardener/docs/proposals/20-ha-control-planes.md

       matchLabels:
         <labels>
 ```
-Using topology spread constraints (as described above) would still ensure that if there are more than one replica defined for a control plane component then it will be distributed across more than one node ensuring failure tolerance of at least one node.
+Using topology spread constraints (as described above) would still ensure that if there is more than one replica defined for a control plane component, then it will be distributed across more than one node, ensuring failure tolerance of at least one node.

 ### Multi-Zone (#replicas <= #zones)
 If the replica count is equal to the number of available zones, then we can enforce the zone spread during scheduling.